 - Prepare skilled workers for one of the region’s primary economic drivers

-Construction on the greenhouse is expected to be underway in Summer 2019.
+Construction on the greenhouse was underway in Summer 2019 with an expected completion in September 2019.

 To donate to the greenhouse fundraising efforts, contact Dr. Debbie Roark, Executive Director of Advancement and External Affairs, at (207) 768-9755 or firstname.lastname@example.org.